sybrew/the-seo-framework/readme.txt

 		* Included better validation of superglobals.
 	* Transient and Object cache key generation based on type request now run earlier and bypass the static cache for improved performance and reduced memory heap size.
 **Changed:**
-	/
 	* Variable 'AutoDescription_Siteoptions::page_id' is now publicly accessible.
 Making it easier to add submenu items.
-	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one.
-The first parameter is now used for the (unavailable) post object.
+	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one to the right to conform to the `add_metabox()` function return arguments.
+The first parameter is now used for the (unavailable and unused) post object.
 The second must be an array.
 This change affects the following methods:
 		* `AutoDescription_Metaboxes::title_metabox()`
 		* `AutoDescription_Metaboxes::description_metabox()`
 		* `AutoDescription_Metaboxes::homepage_metabox()`